 CANSFORD LABS

-Which sample to use in drug testing?
+Which type of sample to use in drug testing?

-May 15, 2019
+on May 15, 2019

 Nowadays the use of the three biological samples, urine, saliva and hair, is widely accepted for the detection and monitoring of drug use.
 They are complementary and each sample type has different advantages depending on the purpose of the test.
 Nail testing is also an option.
 There is not a best sample for drug analysis, just the ideal sample for a particular purpose.